Tea Time Book Club

 Reading the World Book Club

 All interested readers are invited to join the library's Reading the World Book Club.
-This month's title is Dancing with the Devil in the City of God: Rio de Janeiro on the Brink by Juliana Barbassa.
-The book will be discussed Thursday, May 5, at 7 p.m. at the downtown Main Library.
+Reading the World Book Club does not meet in the summer.
+The next discussion is set for Thursday, Oct.
+6, at 7 p.m. at the downtown Main Library.

 Titles for the Reading the World book club are focused on memoir, travel writing and fiction from non-North American or non-Western European perspectives.
 Ask at the Main Library's Circulation Desk for each month's book.
 For more information, contact Beth at (701) 241-8198 or email firstname.lastname@example.org.